What is MCLR? The Complete Guide for Borrowers

 Apply Now

-For anyone taking out a loan in India, particularly a home loan or a business loan, the term MCLR is a crucial part of the lending landscape.
-MCLR, or the Marginal Cost of Funds based Lending Rate, is an internal benchmark interest rate set by the Reserve Bank of India (RBI) that banks must adhere to.
-Since its introduction in April 2016, MCLR has become the standard for calculating floating-rate loans.
+For anyone taking out a loan in India — particularly a home loan, business loan, or education loan — the term MCLR is an important part of the lending landscape.
+MCLR, or the Marginal Cost of Funds based Lending Rate, is an internal benchmark interest rate framework mandated by the Reserve Bank of India (RBI) that banks must use when pricing their loans.
+Since its introduction in April 2016, MCLR has been the standard for calculating floating-rate loans originated before October 2019.

 Key Takeaways